 A lodge may nominate a maximum of two percent of their registered Arrowmen once a year via petition to the national Order of the Arrow committee.
 At least 50 percent of all nominated must be under 21 at the time of nomination.
 In 2014, Tamegonit Lodge will be permitted to nominate no more than 93 Vigil Honor candidates.

 VIGIL HONOR NOMINATION PROCESS

 Nominations must be RECEIVED at the Heart of America Council Service Center by July 1.
 Nominations must be made on this form only.
 The nominee must be a registered member of the Heart of America Council, BSA and must also be a current dues-paying member of Tamegonit Lodge.
 The nominee must have been a Brotherhood member of the Order of the Arrow for a minimum of two years before being considered for selection as a Vigil Honor member.
-Nominations submitted between now and July 1, 2014 will be considered in the 2014 Vigil Honor Selection cycle.
+Nominations for 2014 are now closed.
+Nominations submitted between now and July 1, 2015 will be considered in the 2015 Vigil Honor Selection cycle.